The Developer’s Edge: How To Become A Senior Developer

 1. Technical Skills

-This is usually the first skill that comes to mind for most people.
+This is usually the first skill that comes to mind for most people and it's obviously an important piece of the puzzle.

 Don’t get me wrong, you do need technical skills and you can’t fake it.